 - Ability to work various shift schedules and in physically challenging situations, if required.

-As a Community Disability Services Worker, your shifts could include days, evenings, weekends and shift hours will vary.
+As a Community Disability Services Worker, your shifts could include days, evenings, and weekends and shift hours will vary.
 The successful applicants will receive on-the-job training.
-Wages range from $16 – $18/hr. based on education and experience.
-WIN offers full and part time staff an excellent benefit package including health, dental, vision care, shift premiums, employer-paid RRSP as well as other benefits.
+Wages vary based on education and experience.
+Premiums apply for complex needs, evening and weekend shifts.
+WIN offers full and part-time staff an excellent benefits package including health, dental, vision care, shift premiums, employer-paid RRSP as well as other benefits.

 Drop off or send resumes to:

 10164 -107 Street